-Visitors of participants and general community members are not permitted to participate in NC State study abroad programs.
+Visitors of program participants are not permitted to participate in NC State study abroad program activities.
 Participation in a study abroad program and its associated benefits (accommodations, meals, transportation, excursions, events, insurance, etc.) are limited to students enrolled in the program.

 - NC State Faculty-Led Summer and Short-Term Study Abroad Programs

 Due to the short and intensive nature of summer and short-term study abroad programs, and for risk management and liability purposes, visitors are not permitted to accompany a participant on the program.
 This allows the University to maintain the academic integrity of the program, and ensure the safety of the student participant cohort.NC State University faculty or staff must have a formal role with the program either as a program director, instructor, or program support staff.

 - Semester or Full Year Study Abroad Programs

 Visitors may hinder the student’s immersion in the host culture, thus students are discouraged from having visitors while classes are in session.
 Students may host visitors at the conclusion of their program or during university breaks.

 - Overnight Guests in Program Accommodations (All Programs)